y1jHuang/SNreg/report.md

 ### rs-fMRI analysis

-We applied our method to reveal neural substrates of general cognitive ability.
+We applied our method to reveal neural substrates of intelligence.
+Treating functional connectivity matrices as predictors and general cognitive ability as response variables, a k-fold cross-validation scheme was conducted.
+It suggested that our method showed better performance on this task.
+Moreover, we achieved sparsity in predictors, which implied the neural mechanisms of intelligence.

-##### Functional Connectivity generation
+**Functional Connectivity generation**

 To generate functional connectivity matrices, we first parcellated the brain with Kong’s parcellation (Kong et al., 2021), which exhibited the best homogeneity within each network.
-Then we calculate ROI-wise functional connectivity with Pearson correlation and transformed it to Fisher-Z.
+Time-series extraction simply consisted in averaging data from vertices within each parcel (brain region), and matrix generation in pair-wise correlating parcel time series (Pearson correlation).

 **Extraction of general cognitive ability**

 To acquire general cognitive ability as the response variable, we conducted an explanatory factor analysis on 10 cognitive batteries from the HCP.
+Using the `psych` package in `R`, we derived a common factor $g$ which loads on all test scores, and several group factors that each load on subsets of the test scores.

 **K-fold cross-validation**

 Finally, we evaluated our method by repeating 10-fold cross-validation 50 times.
+Coefficient of determination and mean squared error were calculated to evaluate the performances of each method.
+We also recorded their elapsed time, number of selected variables for comparison.

 **Permutation test**

 To further assess the performance of our method and identify the sub-network of intelligence, we developed a nonparametric permutation test.
 Topological null models (Váša & Mišić, 2022) were constructed by randomizing the connection points of each edge in functional connectivity matrices, while still preserving their connection strength.
-Then we treat them as predictors in cross-validation, regarding the output statistics on null models as baselines.
-After that, we permutated the data both from null models and empirical models (real functional connectivity matrix) 1000 times, calculating the average distance and the significance.
-We used the coefficient of determination as an assessment of performance, and selected times (non-zero times of $\pmb{\omega}$) as the selection robustness.
+Then we treat the null model as predictors in cross-validation, regarding its output statistics as baselines.
+After that, we permutated the data both from null models and empirical models (real functional connectivity matrices) 1000 times, calculating the average distance and the significance.
+We specifically run permutation tests on coefficient of determination and selected times (non-zero times of $\pmb{\omega}$), in order to quantify the utility of each method and their selection robustness.

 ## Results